Yuniac/Fitnessmagazine.com-Kodluyoruz/README.md

-# Fitnessmagazine.com-Kodluyoruz-
+# Fitnessmagazine.com-Kodluyoruz
-## Kodluyoruz First week assignment.
+## Kodluyoruz first week assignment.

-### I used HTML/CSS only, the few fonts from [Google Fonts](https://fonts.google.com/), icons from [Icons DB](https://www.iconsdb.com/), images are from the [template](https://dribbble.com/shots/8502411-Fitnessmagazine-com-Article-Page/attachments/793527?mode=media) which I attempted to duplicate, the background image is from [Unspalsh](https://unsplash.com/)
+### I used HTML/CSS only, the few fonts from [Google Fonts](https://fonts.google.com/), icons from [Icons DB](https://www.iconsdb.com/) and online basically, images are from the [template](https://dribbble.com/shots/8502411-Fitnessmagazine-com-Article-Page/attachments/793527?mode=media) which I attempted to duplicate, the background image was made in photoshop

-### Technologies used: HTML semantics elements, CSS varibales, flex and grid.
+### Technologies used: HTML semantics elements, CSS varibales, media queries, flex and grid.